RobTain/userMicroservice/README.md

 ## access data returned from Github:

-**show Github-Repositories and Coding Language from a certain user:** http://localhost:8080/users/id/repositories
+**show Github-Repositories and coding language from a certain user:** http://localhost:8080/users/id/repositories